Transport in Dublin: Bus

 In addition to Dublin Bus, a number of private operators provide services to Dublin Airport from all over the city and a small number of suburban routes are also provided by independent companies.

 The Real Time Passenger Information Service is available across Dublin, and provides real time estimates of bus arrivals at each stop, based on GPS locations of buses.
 This information can also be viewed online through the Dublin Bus website and via dedicated applications for smartphones.

 InterCity routes are operated by both state-owned Bus Éireann and a number of private operators such as Aircoach, Irish Citylink and JJ Kavanagh & Sons.

 Bus Éireann services operate largely from Busáras, the central bus station and the busiest in Ireland, near Connolly railway station which allows passengers to avail of a sheltered area whilst waiting for their bus.
 There are frequent departures to all over the country.

-Open-top tour buses are also offered by Dublin Bus and CitySightseeing around the city, whilst a Ghost Bus Tour runs at night through some of the supposedly haunted places in the city.
+Open-top tour buses are also offered by Dublin Bus and City Sightseeing around the city, whilst a Ghost Bus Tour runs at night through some of the supposedly haunted places in the city.